kubernetes/community/events/elections/2020/README.md

   majority vote, and the criteria used during this process will be used to help refine further elections.

 The requirement to be an [Org Member] is new this year, added by the Steering Committee to ensure that voters are following community issues.
-If you otherwise qualify to vote but have not yet applied for Org Membership, then please [request an exception][voting exception form] (and please apply for Org Membership as well).
+If you otherwise qualify to vote but have not yet applied for Org Membership, then please [request an exception][voter exemption form] (and please apply for Org Membership as well).

 Corporate affiliation is applied after the election.
 If an organization finds itself with too many representatives it is up to those individuals to come to a consensus on who should serve on the committee.